meyer/dex/README.md

   * :hammer: **Utility module**: If you want a module to be available to any site, but you want it affect sites on an individual basis, put the module inside a folder called `utilities`.
 Utility modules show up as regular site-specific modules in the Dex popover, but enabling a utility module will only enable it for the specific domain that you’ve browsed to.

-4. Visit the URL you want to modify, open the Dex popover menu, and click the switch next to whatever modules you want to enable. *Whammy.*
+4. Visit the URL you want to modify, open the Dex popover menu, and click the switch next to whatever modules you want to enable. *Whammy.* There it is.

 # Installation

-**Dex daemon:** `dexd` is available as a Homebrew tap.
-Run `brew install meyer/dex/dexd`, then `dexd -install` to install the launchagent so that dexd will start when your computer boots up.
+* **Dex daemon:** `dexd` is available as a Homebrew tap.
+Run `brew install --HEAD meyer/dex/dexd`.
+Be sure to read the caveats.
+TLDR:

+  * Make sure either a folder or a symlink to a folder exists at `~/.dex/`.
+I’ve symlinked `~/.dex/` to the [dexfiles folder][shameless self-promotion] in my Dropbox.
+Works quite nicely.

+  * If you want `dexd` to run on boot, run `brew services start meyer/dex/dexd` to install the launchagent.

-**Browser extension:** You can find the Dex extension on the [Chrome Web Store][dex-ext].
+* **Browser extension:** You can find the Dex extension on the [Chrome Web Store][dex-ext].

-Make a folder called `.dex` in your home folder or better yet, symlink `~/.dex` to a more sensible location on your hard drive.
-I symlinked `~/.dex` to [`~/Repositories/dexfiles`](https://github.com/meyer/dexfiles).

 # Good Things 2 Know